 THE UNIVERSITY OF BRISTOL ECOLOGY OF VISION RESEARCH GROUP

-We are an internationally leading vision research group that focuses on visually guided behaviours.
-We study how animal vision functions in a wide range of species - including crustaceans, insects, fish and cephalopods.
-A particular strength of the group is discovering new optical principles behind the ways animals manipulate light and understanding how and why vision and animal optics have evolved.
+We are an internationally leading vision research group which focus on visually guided behaviours and the impacts of artificial light.
+We study how animal vision functions across a wide range of species, including crustaceans, insects, fish and cephalopods.
+A particular strength of the group is discovering new optical principles behind ways animals manipulate light and understanding how and why vision and animal optics have evolved.

 Our research group consists of a mix of biologists, physicists and engineers.
 This allows us to successfully follow cross-disciplinary approaches in our research.
 A full list of current group members can be found here.